xlab-si/emmy/README.md

 [10] Brands, Stefan A. "An efficient off-line electronic cash system based on the representation problem."
 (1993): 01-16.

-[11] F. Boudot.
-Efficient proofs that a committed number lies in an interval.
-In B. Preneel, editor, Advances in Cryptology — EUROCRYPT 2000, volume 1807 of Lecture Notes in Computer Science, pages 431–444.
-Springer Verlag, 2000.
+[11] Helger Lipmaa.
+On diophantine complexity and statistical zero-knowledge arguments.
+In ASIACRYPT, volume 2894 of Lecture Notes in Computer Science, pages 398–415.
+Springer, 2003.

 [12] I. Damgard and E. Fujisaki.
 An integer commitment scheme based on groups with hidden order. http://eprint.iacr.org/2001, 2001.

 [13] I. Damgard.
 Efficient concurrent zero-knowledge in the auxiliary string model.
 In B. Preneel, editor, Advances in Cryptology — EUROCRYPT 2000, volume 1807 of Lecture Notes in Computer Science, pages 431–444.
 Springer Verlag, 2000.

+[14] Camenisch, Jan, and Anna Lysyanskaya.
+"Signature schemes and anonymous credentials from bilinear maps."
+Annual International Cryptology Conference.
+Springer, Berlin, Heidelberg, 2004.

+[15] Camenisch, Jan, and Thomas Groß.
+"Efficient attributes for anonymous credentials."
+Proceedings of the 15th ACM conference on Computer and communications security.
+ACM, 2008.